Bootstraping Clustering of Gaussians for View-consistent 3D Scene Understanding: Experiments

 \subsection{Implementation Details}

 We implement the proposed method based on 3DGS ~\cite{kerbl20233DGS} and conduct all experiments on an Nvidia A800 GPU.
-We use the cuML library to support all machine learning algorithms in our work, like HDBSCAN and PCA for GPU acceleration.
+We use the cuML library \cite{raschka2020machine} to support all machine learning algorithms in our work, such as HDBSCAN and PCA, for GPU acceleration.
 For scene reconstruction, we follow Mini-Splatting \cite{fang2024mini} for a more uniform spatial distribution of 3D Gaussians.
 For each scene, the first training phase takes 30k iterations and the second phase for 7k iterations.
 We set the hyperparameters of $\lambda_{S}$ and $\lambda_{C}$ as 0.1 and 0.05 respectively, and set the feature vector dimension $D = 128$.
 We use the Adam optimizer with a learning rate of 0.0025 and 0.0001 for GS and CNN layers respectively.
 For $L_F$, we set $\gamma = 0.3$.
 For $L_S$, we set $K = 5$ and $T$ as 0.1\% of the total number of Gaussians.
 We apply $L_S$ and $L_C$ every 10 iterations for acceleration.
+For hyperparameters used in HDBSCAN, we set $min\_samples = 20$ in experiments on LERF-Mask, and $min\_samples = 60$ in experiments on 3D-OVS and ScanNet.